laser-wallet/laser-wallet-contracts/README.md

 ## NOTE:

-### This branch is no longer the latest, go to master.
+### This branch is not longer in use, go to master.